SkretasLab/ProteoSeeker/README.md

 ---------Tool enviroments---------
    -sen/--sra-env                 Str -Opt: ps_sra_tools- The conda enviroment for sra tools.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

    -fen/--fastqc-env              Str -Opt: ps_fastqc- The conda enviroment for FastQC.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

    -uen/--bbtools-env             Str -Opt: ps_bbtools- The conda enviroment for bbtools.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

    -men/--megahit-env             Str -Opt: ps_megahit- The conda enviroment for megahit.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

    -ken/--kraken-env              Str -Opt: ps_kraken- The conda enviroment for kraken2.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

    -nen/--metabinner-env          Str -Opt: ps_metabinner- The conda enviroment for
                                   MetaBinner.
-"None/none": To not use an enviroment at all.
+'None/none': To not use an enviroment at all.

    -sen/--comebin-env             Str -Opt: ps_comebin- The conda enviroment for sra tools.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

    -ien/--cdhit-env               Str -Opt: ps_cd_hit- The conda enviroment for CD-HIT.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

    -gen/--genepred-env            Str -Opt- The conda enviroment for FragGeneScanRs.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

    -hen/--hmmer-env               Str -Opt: ps_hmmer- The conda enviroment for HMMER.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

    -den/--dimaond-env             Str -Opt: ps_diamond- The conda enviroment for DIMAOND
                                   BLASTP.
-"None/none": To not use an enviroment at all.
+'None/none': To not use an enviroment at all.

    -ten/--taxonkit-env            Str -Opt: ps_taxonkit- The conda enviroment for taxonkit.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

    -pen/--phobius-env             Str -Opt: ps_phobius- The conda enviroment for Phobius.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

    -ben/--bowtie-env              Str -Opt: ps_bowtie- The conda enviroment for Bowtie2.
-                                  "None/none": To not use an enviroment at all.
+                                  'None/none': To not use an enviroment at all.

 ---------Tool paths---------
-   -abp/--anaconda-bin-path       Str -Opt- The path to the anaconda bin folder.
+   -adp/--anaconda-dir-path       Str -Opt- The path to the anaconda installation directory.
+                                  This directory includes directories like "bin" and "etc".

+   -asp/--anaconda-sh-path        Str -Opt- The path to conda.sh.
+If provided the path to
+                                  conda.sh will not be automatically determined by the path to the conda installation directory (-adp).

    -rfp/--prefetch-path           Str -Opt- The path to the prefetch executable.